mneuhaus/Flowpack.Expose/Documentation/Manual/ReST/en/source/Additional Features.rst

 Adding by Annotation
 ====================

-Through the NavigationAnnotation you have the ability to add any number of ControllerActions to the global Admin Navigations
+Through the NavigationAnnotation you have the ability to add any number of ControllerActions to the global Expose Navigations

 title
     specifies the Title for the NavigationItem